Moles

 - Texture can be smooth, wrinkled, or slightly rough

-- The border is irregular, ragged, notched, or blurred
+- A border irregular, ragged, notched, or blurred

-- The color is uneven with shades of brown, black, tan, white, red, or blue
+- Uneven color, with shades of brown, black, tan, white, red, or blue in one lesion

-- A mole that recurrently bleeds, crusts over, or will not heal
+- A mole that repeatedly bleeds, crusts, or refuses to heal

 Have questions about moles?
-Dr. Tzu is here to help.
+Our team is here to help.

 - Clusters of melanocytes forming during skin development